OIDC¶

 - Identity Provider Name: The name of the platform providing identity management services.

-- Remarks: Users can add custom descriptive information to record relevant explanations about the identity provider.
+- Notes: Users can add custom descriptive information to record relevant explanations about the identity provider.

 - Identity Provider URL: The full URL of the identity provider, which is also the service discovery address.
 For example: https://guance.example.com.

-- Client ID: A unique identifier provided by the authentication service used to identify client applications.
+- Client ID: A unique identifier provided by the authentication service, used to identify the client application.

 - Client Secret: Used together with the Client ID to authenticate the client application.